witnet/witnet-wrapped-wit/README.md

 - `--testnets`: Just list the testnets.

 ---
-#### `$ witwrap proxy <evm_network>`
+#### `$ witwrap gateway <evm_network>`
-Launches a local ETH/RPC signing proxy to the specified `evm_network`, listening on port 8545 if no otherwise specified.
+Launches a local ETH/RPC signing gateway to the specified `evm_network`, listening on port 8545 if no otherwise specified.

 **Options**:
-  - `--port`: Port where the new proxy should be listening on.
+  - `--port`: Port where the new gateway should be listening on.
-  - `--remote`: URL of the ETH/RPC remote provider to use instead of the proxy's default for the specified network.
+  - `--remote`: URL of the ETH/RPC remote provider to use instead of the gateway's default for the specified network.

-> *Launch a proxy to your preferred EVM network on a different terminal so you can augment the available commands of the `witwrap` CLI binary.
-If you launch the proxy on a port other than default's, you'll need to specify `--port <PORT>` when invoking other commands of the `witwrap` binary.*
+> *Launch a gateway to your preferred EVM network on a different terminal so you can augment the available commands of the `witwrap` CLI binary.
+If you launch the gateway on a port other than default's, you'll need to specify `--port <PORT>` when invoking other commands of the `witwrap` binary.*

 ---
 #### `$ witwrap contract`